 So, she cashed in her 401(k), sold everything she owned that was of value and dramatically changed her lifestyle to bootstrap LetterLogic herself.
-It wasn't until the company, which the Business Journal profiled in October, broke even that Deutschmann went out to seek additional funding.
+It wasn't until the company broke even that Deutschmann sought additional funding.

-"At that time, it was much more attractive to somebody to invest in my company and not to want to have 75 percent of it." she said.
+"At that time, it was much more attractive to somebody to invest in my company and not to want to have 75 percent of it," she said.